alecngai/NSUS_BI_Assessment/README.md

 ## In addition to the game history table, what other tables would you expect to see stored on the backend?
 Please specify the fields along with their data types.
 **a.
 What would be a suitable primary key to relate the various tables?**

-Primary Key and Forreign key are listed as PK and FK, and the connections are shown on the [ERD diagram above](https://raw.githubusercontent.com/alecngai/NSUS_BI_Assessment/main/Resources/ERD.png).
+Primary Key and Foreign key are listed as [PK and FK](#players-as-p), and the connections are shown on the [ERD diagram above](https://raw.githubusercontent.com/alecngai/NSUS_BI_Assessment/main/Resources/ERD.png).

 ## The United Kingdom marketing manager has sent a request to the BI team to set up Tableau dashboards to monitor newly acquired customers.